cfjedimaster/writing/kg_sentiment_analysis/article.md

 ![Screen shot of visual query builder, no options selected](./shot1.png)

 From this tool, I started off by selecting an entity type.
 This is the high level type of data I want to search and can be one of many numerous options, from people to events to movies and investments.
 I selected "Article" as my intent is to find news that's speaking ill of my wonderful product.
 I then selected a "Filter By" option.
 While you can filter by any property in the entity type, I used `text` as I didn't want to limit my results to items that mentioned by product by title.
-For the value, I selected "xbox".
+For the value, I selected "Xbox".
+Initially I had used 'xbox', but by using the proper name of the product, it ensures results include Xbox as one of the main topics.

 Lastly, I set the "Sort by" value to show newest first.
 I then hit search to see if my results made sense:

 ![Search results shown](./shot2.png)